 Therefore, it is safe to conclude that the current self-reported information from CCA is not quality research and analysis into the effects of corequisites.
-Thus far, then, only the CCRC (2010; 2012; 2016) and Logue, Watanabe-Rose, and Douglas (2016) can claim that their papers contain accurate and reliable data analyses on any corequisite model’s outcomes, even if the CCRC characterizes their own research as not rigorous.
+Thus far, then, only the CCRC (Belfield et al., 2016; Cho et al., 2012; Jenkins et al., 2010) and Logue et al. (2016) can claim that their papers contain accurate and reliable data analyses on any corequisite model’s outcomes, even if the CCRC has characterized their own research as not rigorous.

 What are the alp results according to ccrc research?

-At first glance, there are several positive results which can be taken from the matched group analysis.
+At first glance, there are several positive results which can be taken from the matched group analysis (Cho et al., 2012).
 The most positive is that many more students passed the college-level English composition course under the ALP model (28.5 to 31.3 percentage points more likely, which is about 75 to 80%).
 There was also a modest increase in passrates in the second college composition course (16.5 to 18.5 percentage points higher), as well as a slight increase in persistence rates into the second year for ALP students (10.5 percentage points).
 Moreover, ALP’s model showed a small increase in college courses attempted (1.1 courses more) and completed (.5 more), and college credits taken (2.5) and completed (1.6) as compared to non-ALP remedial students.
 As with most research, however, there are a great deal of caveats to these positive results.
-As we will see, some or most of these results might be due to selection bias, a relatively small dataset in the matched groups, and instructor effects.
+Some or most of these results might be due to selection bias, a relatively small dataset in the matched groups, and instructor effects.

-Most importantly, nonremedial student transfer rates (one of three completion metrics studied) were statistically significantly lower due to participation in ALP (4 percentage points lower).
+Most importantly, nonremedial student transfer rates (one of three completion metrics studied) were statistically significantly lower due to participation in ALP (4 percentage points lower) (Cho et al., 2012).
 Since more nonremedial students participated in ALP than remedial students (12 compared to 8), the subsequent negative effects of ALP on nonremedial students outweigh the subsequent positive effects by a factor of nearly 50%.
 All this shows that the model negatively affected nonremedial students, perhaps because the instructor taught at a lower overall level in an ALP section, thus teaching to the middle.
-Cho et al. (2012) do not discuss possible reasons why these college-ready students were negatively affected by being in an ALP section, but they minimize the negative impact by stating that the increase in passrates by ALP students more than made up for it (p.
+Cho et al. did not discuss possible reasons why these college-ready students were negatively affected by being in an ALP section, but they minimized the negative impact by stating that the increase in passrates by ALP students more than made up for it (p.
 21).

-More significantly, the graduation rate for ALP students did not change compared to traditional remedial students.
+More significantly, the graduation rate for ALP students did not change compared to traditional remedial students (Cho et al., 2012).
 In fact, ALP had a negative impact on all three completion metrics that the CCRC studied, but two were statistically insignificant decreases (associate attainment and transfer rate).
-Nonetheless, being a part of the model caused a statistically significant decrease in the ability for ALP students to earn a certificate.
-This is perhaps the most discouraging result from the CCRC studies because, as will be discussed at length in the next section, the ALP model more than doubles the cost of remediation.
+Regarding the other completion metric, Cho et al.’s balanced matched cohort regression analysis showed that being a part of the model caused a statistically significant decrease in the ability for ALP students to earn a certificate (p.
+20).
+This is perhaps the most discouraging result from the CCRC studies because the ALP model more than doubles the cost of remediation.

-A crucial caveat to the moderately improved outcomes for ALP students is that in the original model studied, ALP students were volunteers.
+A crucial caveat to the moderately improved outcomes for ALP students is that in the original model studied, ALP students were volunteers (Jenkins et al., 2010).
 In other words, this was not a randomly assigned intervention; ALP participants were instead given the option to join.
-This is a classic example of “selection bias,” and it might have significantly affected outcomes.
-Jenkins et al. (2010) recognize this distinct possibility: “Given that the ALP program is voluntary, it is also possible that student selection bias could be responsible for the higher success rates of ALP students” (p.
+This is a classic example of selection bias, and it might have significantly affected outcomes.
+Jenkins et al. recognized this distinct possibility: “Given that the ALP program is voluntary, it is also possible that student selection bias could be responsible for the higher success rates of ALP students” (p.
 3).
-Even though Jenkins et al. moderate this statement by claiming that students in both groups, ALP and non-ALP, have similar demographics, they cannot account for noncognitive factors that spur motivated students to perform better in many cases.
-This casts a shadow on all ALP’s positive results in the two studies.
+Even though Jenkins et al. moderated this statement by claiming that students in both groups, ALP and non-ALP, have similar demographics, they could not account for noncognitive factors that spur motivated students to perform better in many cases (Duckworth & Yeager, 2015).
+This casts a shadow on all ALP’s positive results in the two articles.